peace-and-harmony/Projects/README.md

 ## Results and discussion

 ### Exploratory Data Analysis
 For the EDA part, we focus on the discussion about the article metrics and corresponding tagged subject terms.
 The corresponding statistic illustrations are plotted in Figure 1.
 The number of research articles per year published in Nature is plotted in Figure 1(a).
 The two spikes around 1960 and 2020 indicates there are a large amount of articles published in these period.
+There is no decrease of the number of publications since the staring of the pandemic.
 Interestingly, the access count of articles in Figure 1(b) is inconsistent with this trend.
 This phenomenon might is due to the small number of researchers and low accessibility to research journals and internet in 1960s.
 The citation count per article in Figure 1(c) shows a steady increase from 1970s and then a decrease trend from 2000.
 These changing is closely related with the number of articles published each year.
 With the rise of social media in early 2000s, the altmetric data starts roaring in Figure 1(d) suggests the successfulness of broadcasting the Nature's aim and scope to the wider public.

 <figure align="center">
   <img src="images/access_citation_altmetric.jpeg">